-A small towel can be handy for drying feet after a creek crossing.
+A small quick-drying towel can be handy for drying feet after a creek crossing.

-A small square of closed cell foam to sit on cam be more comfortable than bare rock or cold wet grass.
+A small square of closed cell foam to sit on is more comfortable than bare rock or cold wet grass.

 Sunglasses protect the eyes from sunburn and from stray branches that might flick back from the person in front of you.
 A cord that goes around the back of the neck can help prevent the glasses falling off without being noticed.

 In thick scrub, bare hands can get scratched and cut, or full of prickles.
 Strong gardening gloves can prevent this sort of damages.

 Running out of water is always a possibility.
 Since natural water is rarely safe to drink, some sort of purification method is desirable.
 Tablets are very convenient and light weight.
 Other systems exist which sterilise the water using ultra-violet light or ionisation, and filters can also be used although they tend to be relatively heavy.